1ttric/COMP3400-03-Schedulers/README.md

-Implementation of several process scheduling algorithms in Golang
+Implementation of several process scheduling algorithms in Python